Planck units: Relationship to gravity

 At the Planck length scale, the strength of gravity is expected to become comparable with the other forces, and it has been theorized that all the fundamental forces are unified at that scale, but the exact mechanism of this unification remains unknown.
 The Planck scale is therefore the point at which the effects of quantum gravity can no longer be ignored in other fundamental interactions, where current calculations and approaches begin to break down, and a means to take account of its impact is necessary.
 On these grounds, it has been speculated that it may be an approximate lower limit at which a black hole could be formed by collapse.

 While physicists have a fairly good understanding of the other fundamental interactions of forces on the quantum level, gravity is problematic, and cannot be integrated with quantum mechanics at very high energies using the usual framework of quantum field theory.
-At lesser energy levels it is usually ignored, while for energies approaching or exceeding the Planck scale, a new theory of quantum gravity is necessary.
+At lower energies it is usually ignored, while for energies approaching or exceeding the Planck scale, a new theory of quantum gravity is necessary.
 Approaches to this problem include string theory and M-theory, loop quantum gravity, noncommutative geometry, and causal set theory.